 Which Basement Apartment is Better for Me?

 Walk-out basements are obviously better to live in than walk-up basements.
-Walk-out basements have more natural light, better backyard access and just feel more open.
-And because of this, you don’t feel like you are living in a basement.
+Walk-out basements have more natural light, better backyard access and feel more open.
+And because of this, you don’t feel like living in a basement.
 However, finding a walk-out basement is hard.
 Since the house needs to be located on a slope, walk-out basements are a rare find.
 Even if you do find a walk-out basement, they are generally more expensive than walk-up basements.
 However, it is possible to come across a well-priced walk-out basement once in a while, so make sure you start your search early.

 Walk-up basements are a lot more common and are not a bad option if you cannot find walk-out basements.
 They have ground-level windows in most rooms so you will get a decent amount of natural light.
 At the end of the day, the basement you choose depends on your needs and which features you are willing to sacrifice.

 Tenant insurance is also good to have no matter what type of housing you rent.
-However, it’s really smart to have if you rent a basement apartment.
+However, it’s brilliant to have if you rent a basement apartment.
 The risk of water damage caused by the rental unit above you is higher (water flows downward).
 So, consider buying to protect your contents and valuables and mitigate the risk that you may have to move out while repairs are done.

 I’m Ready to Buy a Home Straight Away, Why Should I Rent?

 Buying a home in Canada is a long-term commitment and can be very expensive compared to renting a home.
 So, it’s a good idea to rent for a couple of months before buying a house in any city.
 No amount of online research will give you as much insight into a neighbourhood as actually living in it.